Sunwood-ai-labs/pdf2audio-JP-st/docs/README.en.md

 MIT License

-## 🆕 Latest Updates
+## 🆕 What's New

 **Version: v0.1.0**

-This version introduced the Streamlit application for converting PDF to audio.
+This version introduced the Streamlit application for converting PDFs to audio.
 It also added various workflows and scripts and enhanced GitHub integration.
-For more details, refer to the [v0.1.0 release notes](https://github.com/Sunwood-ai-labs/pdf2audio-JP-st/releases/tag/v0.1.0).
+For more details, see the [v0.1.0 release notes](https://github.com/Sunwood-ai-labs/pdf2audio-JP-st/releases/tag/v0.1.0).
 ```